Vyral/base-template/_posts/2022-05-13-how-the-soldswich-team-gives-back.md

 ---
 layout: post
-title: How the Misty SOLDswich Team Gives Back
+title: How the Misty SOLDwisch Team Gives Back
 date: 2022-05-13 00:00:00
 tags:
   - Real Estate
-excerpt: How the SOLDswich team gets involved and gives back to the community.
+excerpt: How the SOLDwisch team gets involved and gives back to the community.
 enclosure:
 pullquote: >-
   If you have a cause that’s important to you and in need, please reach out to